 When it is 100 degrees F outside, it can quickly get to over 170F in your vehicle.

 At this temperature, plastic bottles quickly start to degrade.
-In just a few days, the water will already have a gross plastic taste to it.
+In just a few days, the water will already have an awful plastic taste to it.
 A lot of people worry about the plastic chemicals leaching into the water.
 The heat will eventually damage the bottle enough for holes and leaks to form.

 Quality water canisters withstand heat much better.
 However, the water will still start to taste bad after just a few days.
 Putting them in a cooler will help reduce bad tastes, but not completely.